AppLovin (APPON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AppLovin Historical Price

-According to the latest data gathered on AppLovin live price page, the current price of AppLovin is 626.73USD.
+According to the latest data gathered on AppLovin live price page, the current price of AppLovin is 619.5USD.
 The circulating supply of AppLovin(APPON) is

 In the past 24 hours, AppLovin has shown a price movement of